Edges In Coadded Images: Results

 \subsection{Spatially Correlated Shape Errors}

 No multiplicative bias (see \S \ref{sec:multbias}) or overall additive bias was found for typical survey scenarios.
-However, due to the edges, there may be spatially correlated additive errors for neighboring objects near an edge, which would contribute a spurious signal to cosmic shear measurements.
-To explore this effect, simulations with zero input shear were used, employing the realistic galaxy sample.
+However there may be spatially correlated additive errors for objects near edges, which would introduce a spurious into cosmic shear measurements.

-In Figure \ref{fig:ns} we show results for 300, 30 and 2 epochs input to the coadds on average.
-In all cases, no significant correlations were observed.
-Additionally, in an absolute sense, the observed correlations are well below the requirements all LSST measurements \citep{SRD}.
+To investigate this potential effect, we repeated the above postage stamp simulations with zero input shear using the realistic galaxy sample.
+In Figure \ref{fig:ns} we show results for coadds constructed from 300, 30, and 2 epochs, on average.
+These simulations did not include camera rotations; the results with camera rotations look similar.
+In all cases, no significant correlations were observed in either $\xi+$ or $\xi-$.
+Moreover, the measured correlations are well below the requirements specified for LSST \citep{SRD}.